mlpack/mlpack/doc/user/methods/nca.md

 dataset.shed_row(dataset.n_rows - 1);

 // Create an NCA object and learn distance on float32 data.
-// Pass a progress bar callback, and a configured SGD optimizer that reduces the
-// number of epochs to 3 (so this example runs quickly; more would be required
+// To keep computation time down, we use an instantiated optimizer that will
+// only perform 10 epochs of training.
+(In a real application you may want to
+// train for longer!)
-// in most real-world situations!). arma::fmat distance;
+arma::fmat distance;
 mlpack::NCA nca;

+ens::StandardSGD opt;
+opt.MaxIterations() = 10 * dataset.n_cols;
-nca.LearnDistance(dataset, labels, distance, ens::PrintLoss());
+nca.LearnDistance(dataset, labels, distance, opt, ens::ProgressBar());

 // We want to compute six quantities:
 //